JoenTheWizard/cpu-32bit/README.md

 - 4 bit counter: A counter that increments on every rising edge clock cycle, with the ability to load values

 ## microcpu
 - Very small unfinished implementation of a 16-bit CPU.
-Has an ALU, program memory, register file and program counter.
+Has an ALU, program memory, register file, control unit and program counter.
 So far it can do operations on registers and store it into registers.